djeada/Numerical-Methods/notes/4_integration/simpsons_rule.md

 - Sum all the weighted function values as per the formula to obtain the total integral approximation.
 - This aggregated sum represents the estimated area under the curve $f(x)$ over the interval $[a, b]$.

-By meticulously following these steps, Simpson's Rule systematically constructs a reliable approximation of the definite integral, balancing computational efficiency with high accuracy.
+Simpson's Rule systematically constructs a reliable approximation of the definite integral, balancing computational efficiency with high accuracy.

 ### Example